mindersec/minder/docs/docs/ref/cli/minder_profile_apply.md

 ---
 ## minder profile apply

-Create or update a profile within a minder control plane
+Create or update a profile

 ### Synopsis

-The minder profile apply subcommand lets you create or update new profiles for a project within a minder control plane.
+The profile apply subcommand lets you create or update new profiles for a project within Minder.

 ```
 minder profile apply [flags]